SkylineCommunications/dataminer-docs-connectors/connector/doc/ScheduAll_Manager.md

 #### Query Filtering

-It is possible to specify additional filters to append to WorkOrderQuery Filter tag by adding rows to the **Work Order Query Filtering** table.
-Adding and removing rows is done through a context menu.
-Keys of the table are mapped to ScheduAll field names by which the filtering will be done.
-Values can be added as a semicolon separated list.
+It is possible to specify additional filters to append to the WorkOrderQuery filter tag by adding rows to the **Work Order Query Filtering** table.
+Adding and removing rows is done through the right-click menu of the table.
+Keys of the table are mapped to ScheduAll field names, which will be used for the filtering.
+Values can be added as a semicolon-separated list.

-For example: Row with a key of "EXTID" and Field Value of "1;9;4" will translated to "AND (EXTID='&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1' OR EXTID='&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;9' OR EXTID='&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4')" being appended to the WorkOrderQuery filter.
+For example, if a row is added with key "EXTID" and field value "1;9;4", this is what will be appended to the WorkOrderQuery filter: *AND (EXTID='&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1' OR EXTID='&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;9' OR EXTID='&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4')*

-This feature can be toggled with the **Work Order Query Filter by Field** parameter.
+You can enable or disable this feature with the **Work Order Query Filter by Field** parameter.

 ### Configuration - Interop Service